Updated September 2021

 Eating in common cafeterias, pubs, and restaurants without social distancing or staggering meal timings have also been seen to be a significant factor, as masks cannot be worn while eating/drinking, and many such eating joints have been running packed to full capacity.
 Large indoor social gatherings with food and drinks have been possible contributing high-risk activities.
 Shops and malls have also seen large crowds without people using masks or maintaining distance appropriately.

-Mutant variant COVID strains have also been identified which are more infective and transmissible, though whether they necessarily increase severity or mortality is not conclusive.
+Mutant variant COVID strains were also identified which are more infective and transmissible, though whether they necessarily increase severity or mortality is not conclusive.
 Variants of concern (VOCs) have been identified in different parts of the world which are the Alpha variant (B.1.1.7 first found in the UK), Beta variant (B.1.351 first seen in South African), and the Gamma variant (P.1 first seen in Brazil).
-In India, the Alpha variant has been found in parts of North India, while new variants have emerged, mainly the Delta strain (B.1.167.2 first found in Maharashtra) now spreading all over India, with some other variants in small pockets (B.1.167.1 in Maharashtra, B.1.168 in Bengal, and B.1.36 in South India).
+In India, the Alpha variant has been found in parts of North India, while a new variant emerged, mainly the Delta strain (B.1.167.2 first found in Maharashtra) and then spreading all over India, with some other variants in small pockets (B.1.167.1 in Maharashtra, B.1.168 in Bengal, and B.1.36 in South India).

 WHAT ARE THE PRECAUTIONS TO BE TAKEN?

 As has been said repeatedly through the pandemic, dropping one’s guard and disregarding COVID appropriate behavior is not an option till at least >50% population has been vaccinated, and herd immunity achieved in key areas which had shown high disease spread, positivity rate, and active cases.